 What message does this book send to readers?

-This book sends the message that anybody, regardless of reputation, can change, as long as they recognize what they are doing and are willing to fix it.
+This book sends the message that anybody, regardless of reputation, can change, as long as they recognize what they are doing and are willing to do so.
 Although Jason did have a strong bad boy reputation, he saw the light and knew what was good for him and what he wanted to do.
 With the help of his supportive friends, like Chris, he makes a change that many might have thought impossible at the beginning of the book.
 People can impress you, you just have to give them the time and patience they deserve to make a significant change.